 Note: In circumstances where email or computer access in unavailable, alternative submission options will be provided.
-Notify with the Contact Centre representative if this is required.
+Notify the Contact Centre representative if this is required.

 Step 3 – Using the automated email you receive, log-on to the Consumer Complaint Portal and follow the directions to submit your complaint.

 - Full copies of all documents related to the incident.

 - Copies of all written communication to and from the business.

 - A detailed statement of your experience including dates, locations, individuals involved, contact information.

 Note: You can submit an anonymous complaint as a tip via Report a Rip Off.
 Call the Service Alberta and Red Tape Reduction Contact Centre toll free at 1-877-427-4088 or locally at 780-427-4088 to submit your anonymous tip.